scionproto/scion/doc/protocols/extension-header.rst

 NextHdr
     Unsigned 8-bit integer.
-Identifies the type of header immediately following the Hop-by-Hop Options header.
+Identifies the type of header immediately following the End-to-End Options header.
 Values of this field respect the :ref:`Assigned SCION Protocol Numbers <assigned-protocol-numbers>`.
 ExtLen
     Unsigned 8-bit integer.
 Length of the extension header computed as :math:`4B
     \cdot ExtLen`.
 Options
-    Variable-length field, of length such that the complete Hop-by-Hop Options header is an integer multiple of 4 bytes long.
+    Variable-length field, of length such that the complete End-to-End Options header is an integer multiple of 4 bytes long.
 Contains one or more TLV-encoded options, as described below.